quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ## [1]  TRUE FALSE FALSE FALSE
 ```

 You can also concatenate elements of character vectors by `paste()`.
-Since the two vectors have the same length, elements in the same positions of the vectors are concatenated.
+Since the two vectors in the example have the same length, elements at the same positions of the vectors are concatenated.

 ```r